nachivpn/nbe-course/README.md

 Credits: 4

 Note on credits: For PhD students, the final decision about how many credits the course gives rests with each participant’s respective examiner.
-For Masters students, the number of credits may vary; please contact Andreas.
+For Master students, the number of credits may vary; please contact Andreas.

 #### Presentation